FULL NAME AND LOCATION OF UNIVERSITY

 If students coming to Texas State University complete all registration requirements early, they may register for classes prior to arrival.
 Otherwise, students must register for classes upon arrival.
-The Study Abroad Office assists students with registration and obtaining the overrides for closed classes, if needed.
+The Education Abroad Office assists students with registration and obtaining the overrides for closed classes, if needed.

 COURSE REGISTRATION DEADLINE(S)

 Spring semester: Late registration begins January 5th and ends January 15th

 Fall semester: Late registration begins August 11th and ends August 24th

 For a complete list and exact deadlines visit the Texas State Academic calendar:

 Exchange students are required to upload to their application a proof of Proficiency in the English language that can be demonstrated by one of the following: